FOREVER 2-Step Laser Dark (Low Temp) No-Cut heat transfer paper for CMYK and CMYKW LED Laser Printers

-FOREVER's Laser Dark (Low Temp) heat transfer paper is a revolutionary new self-weeding paper for dark and colored garments that allows you to simply print and transfer to t-shirts, fabric products, bags, hats, and so much more with no need to trim away a background with scisssors or a vinyl cutter.
-This unique two-paper system features a pair of "A" & "B" papers to achieve a flawless, full-color transfer with a full spectrum of potential applications - including hard-to-imprint substrates such as nylon, polypropylene, and leather.
+Forever’s revolutionary self-weeding low temp transfer paper for dark and colored garments allows you to simply print and transfer to t-shirts, fabric products, bags, hats, and so much more with no need to trim away a background with scissors or a vinyl cutter.
+This unique two-paper system features a pair of "A" & "B" papers to achieve a flawless, full-color transfer with a full spectrum of potential applications, including hard-to-imprint substrates such as nylon, polypropylene, and leather.

 The self-weeding process offered by FOREVER's Laser Dark A-Foil & B-Paper system offers many benefits over current self-weeding transfer processes in the industry.
 Both application steps are done at the same heat press temperature, allowing your shop added flexibility and efficiency in production.
 Plus, the A-foil (application) page is semi-transparent for the absolute easiest transfer alignment possible, and seals the toner of your prints with a unique top-coating for incredible wash resistance.
 The B-Paper has been specially formulated to attach the white adhesive base to only printed toner on the A-Foil sheet, even down to fine details!
 The durability and softness of the FOREVER Laser Dark self-weeding papers is the perfect match for any transfer printer hoping to produce cost effective and production friendly garments with a truly commercial quality feel and performance after the sale.

-We recommend using the FOREVER Laser Dark (Low Temp) heat transfer paper with the OKI proColor White Toner Printers.
+We recommend using the FOREVER Laser Dark (Low Temp) heat transfer paper with the iColor and OKI Data White Toner Printers.
 Other printer toners may not be compatible with the process for lasting durability or accurate color transferring.